Calgary Electrician Blogs

 Modern fixtures may require wiring rated for higher temperatures.
 LEDs can get hot and may not be compatible with older wiring, increasing fire risk.
 Check fixture labels and wiring compatibility.

-Misconception # 3: A New Panel Means New Wiring
+# 3: A New Panel includes New Wiring

 Replacing a panel or switches doesn’t guarantee all wiring is updated.
 Hidden old wiring often remains, posing risks.
 Always verify permits and inspections for recent work.